melodiaz23/learning-react/README.md

 > Now we can control `handleSelect` and how this is executed.

 ## Building interactive UIs with **State**
+| Give our components the ability to remember things.

 - States are the way to tell React that a component function should be executed again.
 - The concept of state involves registering variables that are managed by React and updated with the help of a function provided by React, which will cause React to update the UI.